 The Eryngium got into a survival battle with the washing line; the eryngium won, I made other, temporary, arrangements for the washing.

-The Estate Agent who originally sold me the house came to have an ‘advisory’ look round, and was very complimentary about the back garden; that it had been one of the sticking points in selling the house, but that I (ie, you) had had the vision to see it could be so different.
-So,again, many thanks for a lovely garden.
+The Estate Agent who originally sold me the house came to have an ‘advisory’ look round, and was very complimentary about the back garden; that it had been one of the sticking points in selling the house, but that I (ie, you) had had the vision to see it could be so different, since he thought the house could have bigger windows, and even recommended me a service of sunroom window replacement near me for this.
+But still, many thanks for a lovely garden.

 Mixed summer planting